Customer Service of Czech Philharmonic

 At the age of four Lukáš Vondráček made his first public appearance.
 As a fifteen-year-old in 2002 he made his debut with the Czech Philharmonic Orchestra and Vladimir Ashkenazy which was followed by a major US tour in 2003.
 After finishing his studies at the Academy of Music in Katowice and the Vienna Conservatoire, he obtained an Artist Diploma from Boston's New England Conservatory under the tutelage of Hung-Kuan Chen, graduating with honours in 2012.
 His natural and assured musicality and remarkable technique have long marked him out as a gifted and mature musician.
 He has achieved worldwide recognition by receiving many international awards, foremost the Grand Prix at the 2016 Concours Reine Elisabeth in Brussels.

-Jakub Hrůša is Chief Conductor of the Bamberg Symphony, and Principal Guest Conductor of the Czech Philharmonic and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
+Born in the Czech Republic, Jakub Hrůša is Chief Conductor of the Bamberg Symphony, Music Director Designate of The Royal Opera, Covent Garden (Music Director from 2025), Principal Guest Conductor of the Czech Philharmonic, and Principal Guest Conductor of the Orchestra dell’Accademia Nazionale di Santa Cecilia.

 He is a frequent guest with the world’s greatest orchestras, including the Vienna, Berlin, Munich and New York Philharmonics; Bavarian Radio, NHK, Chicago and Boston Symphonies; Leipzig Gewandhaus, Lucerne Festival, Royal Concertgebouw, Mahler Chamber and The Cleveland Orchestras; Orchestre Philharmonique de Radio France, and Tonhalle Orchester Zürich.
-He has led opera productions for the Vienna State Opera, Royal Opera House, Covent Garden, Opéra National de Paris, and Zurich Opera.
+He has led opera productions for the Salzburg Festival (Káťa Kabanová with the Vienna Philharmonic in 2022), Vienna State Opera, Royal Opera House, Opéra National de Paris, and Zurich Opera.
 He has also been a regular guest with Glyndebourne Festival and served as Music Director of Glyndebourne On Tour for three years.

-Hrůša studied at Prague’s Academy of Performing Arts, where his teachers included Jiří Bělohlávek.
+Jakub Hrůša studied at the Academy of Performing Arts in Prague, where his teachers included Jiří Bělohlávek.
 He is President of the International Martinů Circle and The Dvořák Society.
-He was the inaugural recipient of the Sir Charles Mackerras Prize, and in 2020 was awarded the Antonín Dvořák Prize by the Czech Republic’s Academy of Classical Music, and – with Bamberg Symphony – the Bavarian State Prize for Music.
+He was the inaugural recipient of the Sir Charles Mackerras Prize, and in 2020 was awarded both the Antonín Dvořák Prize by the Czech Republic’s Academy of Classical Music, and – together with Bamberg Symphony – the Bavarian State Prize for Music.

 The programme opens with Sergei Vasilyevich Rachmaninoff’s beloved Piano Concerto No. 2 in C minor, Op.
 18, a work often compared with Pyotr Ilyich Tchaikovsky’s equally famous Piano Concerto in B flat minor (1874/1875) because of its emotional content and wealth of melody.
 Rachmaninoff came from a Russian aristocratic family, and he exhibited musical talent already as a child.
 After some less than successful years of study in Saint Petersburg, he transferred to the Moscow Conservatoire, where he came under the powerfully formative influence of the piano teacher Nikolai Sergeyevich Zverev.
 Rachmaninoff was an outstanding pianist, but he also was drawn to composing and conducting.
 To him, Tchaikovsky, Arensky, Siloti, Taneyev, Safonov, and Rubinstein were not just famous names, but living figures of musical life he was able to meet in person.
 By the end of the 19th century he had written his first successful compositions including the opera Aleko, and a promising musical career and fame in Imperial Russia and beyond awaited him.
 With the help of Dr. Nikolai Dahl, a Moscow neurologist, psychiatrist, and hypnotist, he was able to overcome a severe creative crisis.
 He finished his Second Piano Concerto and dedicated it to Dahl.
 After the 1917 revolution, Rachmaninoff and his whole family emigrated from Russia, and he never returned.